Rubin-unige/ros_tutorial/README.md

 ## Implementation
 ### User Interface node
-- **Implementation**
+**Implementation**

-  - Spawning Turtle2
+---
+**Spawning Turtle2**

-The `user_interface` node begins by spawning a second turtle named turtle2 in the simulation environment.
-This is accomplished using the /spawn service provided by turtlesim.
-The turtle is initialized at coordinates (5.0, 2.0) with an orientation of 0.0 radians.
-This setup ensures both turtles are present and positioned for subsequent interaction.
-The spawning is done automatically during the initialization phase of the node, requiring no input from the user.
+The `user_interface` node automatically spawns a second turtle, `turtle2`, in the simulation when the program starts.
+This is accomplished using the `/spawn` service provided by `turtlesim`, which allows for creating a new turtle at a specified position and orientation in the simulation environment.

+In this implementation:

+- `turtle2` is spawned at coordinates **(5.0, 2.0)** with an orientation of **0.0** radians, positioning it to face directly to the right.
+- The `/spawn` service is invoked during the initialization phase of the node, ensuring `turtle2` is added automatically without requiring user input.

+The relevant parameters and their values are specified as part of the service request, as shown below:
 ```cpp
   // Initialise service clients
   ros::ServiceClient client_spawn = nh.serviceClient <turtlesim::Spawn> ("/spawn");
   turtlesim::Spawn spawn_srv;
   // Spawn Turtle
   spawn_srv.request.x = 5.0;
   spawn_srv.request.y = 2.0;